skybert/skybert-net/src/security/keep-your-os-up-to-date.md

 tags: security, windows, osx, linux, unix

-The best and easiest way of keeping your machine secure, is to constantly upgrading all of its components.
+The best and easiest way of keeping your machine secure, is to constantly upgrade all of its components.
 Not only a few selected apps like Chrome, but all components, including the git command, the SSL/TLS libraries and so on.
 Below, I list the commands I use on the different platforms I frequent (plus Windows).